General relativity: Gravitational time dilation and frequency shift

 Assuming that the equivalence principle holds, gravity influences the passage of time.
 Light sent down into a gravity well is blueshifted, whereas light sent in the opposite direction (i.e., climbing out of the gravity well) is redshifted; collectively, these two effects are known as the gravitational frequency shift.
 More generally, processes close to a massive body run more slowly when compared with processes taking place farther away; this effect is known as gravitational time dilation.

 Gravitational redshift has been measured in the laboratory and using astronomical observations.
 Gravitational time dilation in the Earth's gravitational field has been measured numerous times using atomic clocks, while ongoing validation is provided as a side effect of the operation of the Global Positioning System (GPS).
 Tests in stronger gravitational fields are provided by the observation of binary pulsars.
 All results are in agreement with general relativity.
-However, at the current level of accuracy, these observations cannot distinguish between general relativity and other theories in which the equivalence principle is valid.
+However, at the existing level of accuracy, these observations cannot distinguish between general relativity and other theories in which the equivalence principle is valid.

 Light deflection and gravitational time delay

-General relativity predicts that the path of light will follow the curvature of spacetime as it passes near a star.
+General relativity predicts that the path of light will follow the curvature of spacetime as it passes near a massive object.
 This effect was initially confirmed by observing the light of stars or distant quasars being deflected as it passes the Sun.

 This and related predictions follow from the fact that light follows what is called a light-like or null geodesic—a generalization of the straight lines along which light travels in classical physics.
 Such geodesics are the generalization of the invariance of lightspeed in special relativity.
 As one examines suitable model spacetimes (either the exterior Schwarzschild solution or, for more than a single mass, the post-Newtonian expansion), several effects of gravity on light propagation emerge.
 Although the bending of light can also be derived by extending the universality of free fall to light, the angle of deflection resulting from such calculations is only half the value given by general relativity.

-Closely related to light deflection is the gravitational time delay (or Shapiro delay), the phenomenon that light signals take longer to move through a gravitational field than they would in the absence of that field.
+Closely related to light deflection is the Shapiro time delay, the phenomenon that light signals take longer to move through a gravitational field than they would in the absence of that field.
 There have been numerous successful tests of this prediction.
 In the parameterized post-Newtonian formalism (PPN), measurements of both the deflection of light and the gravitational time delay determine a parameter called γ, which encodes the influence of gravity on the geometry of space.